ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 All of the data collected is used to make an assessment of the suitability of the patient for transplant.
 Additional tests can be ordered at different times.
 The results of tests take variable amounts of time to become available.
 It is therefore essential that any system notifies an appropriate person when all of the data becomes available, or if a particular timeout has been exceeded.

-During the assessment phase, and subsequent phases, it is necessary to get positive confirmation from the patient of the current medication as any information recorded in the system may be out of date.
+During the assessment phase, and subsequent phases, it is necessary to get positive confirmation from the patient of the current medication, as any information recorded in the system may be out of date.

-It is also desireable to obtain positivie confirmatio of allergies at the same time.
+It is also desirable to obtain positive confirmation of allergies at the same time.

 Blood tests may be done on the day of the assessment or at subsequent appointments possibly at the patient's local centre.
 It is unlikely that these results will be available immediately.
 Currently tests for out patients are ordered on paper but this should become electronic ordering as the EPR rollout continues.

 In addition to the completion of the assessment form the patient is asked to sign several consent forms:

 - DPA related to permit the sending of information to NHSBT
 - Consent for virology test - in particular HIV
-- Consent for a photograph to be taken and added to work up documents
+- Consent for a photograph to be taken and added to work-up documents
 - Consent to go on the waiting list (is this currently done?)

 The consent forms are currently filled in by hand, with some of the information duplicated on each of the forms.
 One of the forms goes to NHSBT the others are stored locally.
-It is possible for forms to be mislayed.
+It is possible for forms to be mislaid.
 A method of reducing the duplication of information would be beneficial.

 It would also be beneficial to have an electronic version of the consent forms associated with the patient record.

 It is also necessary to take account of potential exceptions to the usual progress through the transplant pathway.
 For instance special measures may need to be taken to prevent discrimination against patients from particular groups or suffering from particular ailments, such as: